nithin-sai-k/import-export-for-nsx/README.md

 #### 1.3.4.1 Token mode

-Token mode uses a VMware Cloud on AWS API token to authenticate to the VMware Cloud on AWS service, and only works with VMware Cloud on AWS.
+Token mode uses a VMware Cloud on AWS API token to authenticate over the Internet to the VMware Cloud on AWS service.
+It can only be used with VMware Cloud on AWS, and not any other NSX-T endpoint.
 If you use token mode, you must fill in the refresh token and org/SDDC ID fields in `vmc.ini`.

 For token mode, access to the VMware Cloud on AWS API is dependent on a refresh token.
 To generate a token for your account, see the [Generate API Tokens](https://docs.vmware.com/en/VMware-Cloud-services/services/Using-VMware-Cloud-Services/GUID-E2A3B1C1-E9AD-4B00-A6B6-88D31FCDDF7C.html) help article.

-For token mode, the Org ID and SDDC ID can be found on the Support tab of your SDDCs.
+The Org ID and SDDC ID that are required for token mode can be found on the Support tab of your SDDC.

 ```bash
 # Refresh tokens generated in the VMC console.
 Users have a separate token in each org